nikeee/advent-of-code-2021/README.md

 ## PHP
 PHP has gotten a lot better since the 5.x days, especially with type hints and a shorter syntax for anonymous functions.

+## Dart
+Basically feels like Haxe (see above) done a couple of years later.